Walks from the door to adventures further afield, there’s plenty to pack into your stay

 National Trust properties

-Several properities lie within a 30min drive and all make interesting trips.
+Several properties lie within a 30min drive and all make interesting trips.
 Wimpole Hall has lovely walks in the parkland with Capability Brown landscapes and a impressive mansion and home farm.
 Anglesey Abbey is Jacobean-style house with gardens and a working watermill, the winter walk is particularly good when the snowdrops are out.
 Houghton Mill is an impressive working 18th century watermill with local walks along the river.
 Wicken Fen is a wetland nature reserve and home to 9000 species, with boardwalks to ramble along, cycle hire and boat trips.

 Duxford imperial war museum